hughbris/grav-plugin-pushy/README.md

 Check that no errors show.
 Now check your Git log for a correct entry.

 #### _E_ is connected to your `origin` remote repository
-🦆 In Git, if your repository isn't yet been connected to `origin`, add it using `git remote add origin <URL>` or using a Git front end.
+🦆 In Git, if your repository isn't yet been connected to `origin`, add it using `git remote add origin &lt;URL>` or using a Git front end.

 ✔ Test this by running a `git fetch` (or equivalent) and looking for errors.

 #### Grav can access a private repository without being prompted for a password
 🦆 In a real world authoring/publishing worflow, you will almost certainly want to keep your remote repository private.
 So it's good to test that you can push to a remote private repository without password prompts, from within the plugin.
 Importantly, make sure you test your remote connection as the same user that Grav runs as in your webserver.
 In some setups, that won't be possible because the webserver user has no ability to log in.
-If you are running Grav in a Docker container (or maybe a similar isolated environment), you may need to [set up an SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) or (perhaps more simply) or use a [Personal Access Token (PAT)](https://github.com/settings/tokens) in your remote URL (e.g. https://<TOKEN>@github.com/<USER>/<REPO>.git).
+If you are running Grav in a Docker container (or maybe a similar isolated environment), you may need to [set up an SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) or (perhaps more simply) or use a [Personal Access Token (PAT)](https://github.com/settings/tokens) in your remote URL (e.g. https://&lt;TOKEN>@github.com/&lt;USER>/&lt;REPO>.git).

 ✔ Run `git fetch` as the Grav webserver user on a remote private repository.
 Make sure you weren't prompted for more input and that no error messages showed.|

 #### Commits on _E_ trigger a push to `origin`
 🦆 We will set up a post-commit hook on _E_.
-Create a new file called `post-commit` under `.git/hooks/` with a single line: `git push origin <BRANCHNAME>`.
+Create a new file called `post-commit` under `.git/hooks/` with a single line: `git push origin &lt;BRANCHNAME>`.
 This will be triggered when commits are made. **Make sure you make this file executable** by the webserver user. _You can remove or rename this file or make it non-executable if you want to pause your commit trigger._

 ✔ Try committing through your Git interface first if you like.
 See if it pushes.
 Then you'll have to set up more small changes to test, repeating some steps above.
 Now set up a test edit and 'Publish' through Admin (as described above) and check that your changes were pushed to your remote `origin`.|